 The library maintains different levels of collection development for various collections.

-The Research Libraries Group has developed the following levels of coverage:
+levels and goals.
+The Research Libraries Group developed the following levels of

-- Basic Information Level a collection of up-to-date general materials that serve to
+- Basic Information Level - a collection of up-to-date general materials that serve to introduce and define

-introduce and define a subject and to indicate the varieties of information available
+a subject and to indicate the varieties of information available elsewhere, such as

-- Research Level a collection that includes the major published source materials required
+- Research Level - a collection that includes the major published source materials required for dissertations

-for dissertations and independent research, such as all important reference works
+and independent research, such as all important reference works and abstract services,

-and abstract services, a wide selection of specialized monographs, extensive journal
+a wide selection of specialized monographs, extensive journal holdings, and sufficient

-holdings, and sufficient online resources.
-Older material is retained for historical
+online resources.
+Older material is retained for historical research.

-- Comprehensive Level a collection in which the library endeavors, so far as is reasonably
+- Comprehensive Level - a collection in which the library endeavors, so far as is reasonably possible, to

-possible, to include all significant works of recorded knowledge (publications, manuscripts,
+include all significant works of recorded knowledge (publications, manuscripts, other